amorinocodes/DECO2017-Blog---Amorino/posts/Week8.md

 ## Early visual direction

 Alongside the structural work, I started putting together some visual references for the app's aesthetic direction.
-Nothing committed at this stage — more of a moodboard to get a feel for the palette and tone before any UI work begins.
+Nothing committed at this stage but more of a moodboard to get a feel for the palette and tone before any UI work begins.
 The direction I was drawn to was warm and tactile, closer to a Southeast Asian market or home kitchen than a clean SaaS product.

 ![Brand identity inspiration and early visual direction for SEAblings](./assets/images/Images%20of%20Brand%20idenity%20inspiration.png)